 during vaginal birth.

 Chlamydia can easily be treated and cured with antibiotics.
-Azithomycin or Doxycycline are the most common antibiotics used to treat Chlamydia.
-All sex partners need to be evaluated and treated at the same time to avoid reinfection.
+Azithromycin or Doxycycline are the most common antibiotics used to treat Chlamydia.
+All sex partners need to be evaluated and treated at the same time to avoid re-infection.
 Sexual contact should be avoided until after treatment has been completed.
+You should get retested three months after treatment to ensure you have not been re-infected.
 If Chlamydia is left untreated it can result in ectopic pregnancy, infertility, and pelvic inflammatory disease.
 It is recommended that sexually active women should be screened at least annually.

 How can we prevent Chlamydia?